HigginsChristopher/Super-Search/README.md

 ## Features

 - **Superhero Database**: Explore a comprehensive database of superheroes from various universes.
-- **Personalized Lists**: Create and manage lists of favorite superheroes tailored to your preferences.
+- **Personalized Lists**: Create and manage lists of favourite superheroes tailored to your preferences.
 - **Advanced Search**: Utilize advanced search functionalities for efficient superhero discovery.
 - **Community Interaction**: Engage with fellow superhero enthusiasts through reviews and comments.
 - **Admin Controls**: Administrators can manage user accounts and platform policies.